peteroupc/peteroupc.github.io/random.md

 <a id=Games></a>
 #### Games

-Many kinds of games generate game content using apparently-random principles, such as--
+Many kinds of games generate game content using apparently-random principles, such as&mdash;

 - procedurally generated maps for a role-playing game,
 - [shuffling](#Shuffling) a digital deck of cards for a solitaire game, or